Glossary

 The term narrandum (Latin for “what needs to be told”), first proposed by Banzer, Quaderer and Sommer (2017), refers to the individual’s need and urge to share personal experience with others and a community’s desire to learn about otherwise inaccessible experiences through such testimonials and life stories.
 In practice, however, individuals can rarely share their stories freely for a variety of reasons (violation of taboos, cultural or social constraints, fear of putting others in danger, personal trauma, etc.)

-⇢ see also experience, life story, narrative identity, representation of migration, tellability
+⇢ see also Experience, Life story, Narrative identity, Representation of migrationTellability

-References and further reading: Banzer, Roman, Hansjörg Quaderer, and Roy Sommer.
+Banzer, Roman, Hansjörg Quaderer, and Roy Sommer.
 2017.
 Liechtenstein erzählen I: Demokratische Momente.
 Zurich: Limmat Verlag.

 Category: C